A critical Schr\"odinger cat qubit: Generation and stabilization of Schr odinger cats

-Here, $\rhot$ (hereafter denoted as $\hat{\rho}$ for brevity) is the system's density matrix at time $t$, $\LL$ is the Liouvillian superoperator, and $\hat{H}$ is the Hamiltonian. $G$ is the two-photon driving field's amplitude, and $\eta$ the rate at which two photons are incoherently emitted.
-The dissipator $\D[\hat{L}]$, with jump operator $\hat L$, acts as
+Here, $\hat{\rho} \equiv \rhot$ (for brevity) is the system density matrix at time $t$, and $\LL$ is the Liouvillian superoperator which we separate into two parts: $\LL_0$ and $\LL_1(\kappa_1,\kappa_\phi)$.
+The former, $\LL_0$, confines the dynamics to the cat manifold.
+Its Hamiltonian $\H$ accounts for the two-photon driving field amplitude $G$, the Kerr nonlinearity $U$, and the pump-to-cavity detuning $\Delta$. $\LL_0$ also accounts for two-photon losses, described by the rate $\eta$ at which pairs of photons are incoherently emitted from the cavity.
+The latter, $\LL_1(\kappa_1,\kappa_\phi)$, describes the unwanted effects of the environment on the code, inducing errors in the logical qubit.
+Here, $\kappa_1$ represents the single-photon loss rate, while $\kappa_\phi$ is the total dephasing rate.